firefly-iii/docs/docs/docs/firefly-iii/more-information/security.md

 ## Export

-Logged in users can download an export of their data from the user interface (under `/export`).
+Logged-in users can download an export of their data from the user interface (under `/export`).
 On the command line, users can export data and store it in any directory writeable to the user using the `firefly-iii:export-data` command.
 To use this command you'll need a special access token, which can be found under the `/profile` page.
 This token is strictly personal.

 ## TLS

 Firefly III does not come with TLS enabled.
-This is up to you to setup.
-It does support it however.
+This is up to you to set up.
+It does support it, however.
 The Docker image can be protected using a reverse proxy setup, where the reverse proxy enables TLS.
 When self-hosting, this is up to you to configure.

-Firefly III supports a SSL connection to the database, when using MySQL or PostgreSQL.
+Firefly III supports an SSL connection to the database, when using MySQL or PostgreSQL.
 This is disabled by default.

 ## Docker secrets